chaoge525/soafee_demo/documentation/manual/build_system.rst

 the ``meta-ewaol-distro/conf/distro/include/ewaol-guest-vm.inc`` which it includes.

-The following list shows the available variables for the Control VM and the single default Guest VM, together with the default values (where ``MB`` and ``KB`` refer to Megabytes and Kilobytes, respectively):
+The following list shows the standard set of available variables for the Control VM and the single default Guest VM, together with the default values (where ``MB`` and ``KB`` refer to Megabytes and Kilobytes, respectively):

   .. code-block:: yaml
     :substitutions: